top of page

 🟰 Extremely pleased or happy.

-🎬 Origin: This phrase has been popularised by the nursery rhyme "Hey Diddle Diddle," where "the cow jumped over the moon."
-It conveys an extraordinary level of happiness.
+The phrase, popularised by the nursery rhyme "Hey Diddle Diddle," where "the cow jumped over the moon," conveys extraordinary happiness.

 𝟏𝟏 Hot Under the Collar (informal use)